RosettaCommons/documentation/application_documentation/post-translational_modification/glycosyltransfer.md

 Many proteins in nature are post-translationally modified, yet deposited structures often have their PTMs absent or removed.
 Glycosylation is the most prevalent of all PTMs.
 The `glycosyltransfer` application allows a user to simulate the action of a virtual glycosyltransferase (GT) or oligosacharyltransferase (OST) enzyme on a "substrate" — the loaded `.pdb` structure.
 The virtual transferase may be a biologically real transferase or entirely hypothetical or constructed.

 ## Description
 One can use the `glycosyltransfer` application to quickly glycosylate a protein at biologically relevant N, O, or C positions or extend a current glycan tree, depending on the virtual enzyme selected for the application.
-Further applications can be used to refine the output structure(s) in preparation for other protocols.
+Further applications, such as the [[GlycanTreeModeler]], can be used to refine the output structure(s) in preparation for other protocols.

 ## Options
 **General Options**